 Ms. Winfrey has garnered numerous honors and awards in recognition of her many contributions and achievements.
-After receiving more than 40 Emmy awards, she removed herself from further consideration.
-In 1998 she received a Lifetime Achievement Award from the National Academy of Television Arts and Sciences.
+After receiving more than forty Emmy awards, she removed herself from further consideration.
+In 1998, she received a Lifetime Achievement Award from the National Academy of Television Arts and Sciences.
 She has been honored by the National Book Foundation.
-In 2005 Winfrey was inducted into the Hall of Fame of the National Association for the Advancement of Colored People (NAACP), and two years later she was awarded the 2007 Humanitarian Award from the Elie Wiesel Foundation for Humanity.
+In 2005, Winfrey was inducted into the Hall of Fame of the National Association for the Advancement of Colored People (NAACP), and two years later, she was awarded the 2007 Humanitarian Award from the Elie Wiesel Foundation for Humanity.

-Born Oprah Gail Winfrey on January 30, 1954 in Kosciusko, Mississippi, she was first raised by her impoverished grandmother on a farm.
-At age six she went to live with her mother Vernita in Milwaukee, Wisconsin.
+Born Oprah Gail Winfrey on January 29, 1954, in Kosciusko, Mississippi, she was first raised by her impoverished grandmother on a farm.
+At age six, she went to live with her mother Vernita in Milwaukee, Wisconsin.
 There she was sexually abused by male relatives and friends of her mother.
-In 1993 Winfrey testified before a Senate Judiciary Committee in favor of a National Child Protection Act which President Bill Clinton signed into law as the “Oprah Bill” in of that year.
-At age 13 Winfrey went to live with her father Vernon in Nashville, Tennessee.
+In 1993, Winfrey testified before a Senate Judiciary Committee in favor of a National Child Protection Act, which President Bill Clinton signed into law as the “Oprah Bill” in of that year.
+At age 13, Winfrey went to live with her father Vernon in Nashville, Tennessee.
 Under his strict supervision, she was required to read a book a week, contributing to her lifelong love of books and reading.

-The exposure from her show led to her being offered in 1985 the role of Sofia in Steven Spielberg’s film of Alice Walker’s Pulitzer Prize winning novel The Color Purple, a role for which she received a Best Supporting Actress Oscar nomination, in a cast that included Danny Glover and Whoopi Goldberg.
+The show’s exposure led to her being offered the role of Sofia in Steven Spielberg’s film adaptation of Alice Walker’s Pulitzer Prize winning novel, The Color Purple, in 1985.
+Winfrey was nominated for a Best Supporting Actress Academy Award for the role.
+The cast also included Danny Glover and Whoopi Goldberg.